anandgit01/Loan-EMI-Calculator---Using-node-js-and-ejs/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 # Credits
 This app was built by Anand Mathew :blush: as a learning exercise.
-It uses the OpenWeatherMap API to fetch weather data.

 # Acknowledgments
 This project was inspired by various loan EMI calculators available online.